V.P. Harris & Labor Secretary Walsh Ask Federal Employees To Join a Union

 More men than women currently belong to unions (11 percent versus 10.5 percent) and most members are between the ages of 45-64.
 More Black workers than White workers (11.2 percent versus 10.3 percent) enjoy the benefits of union membership.
 Asians make up 8.8 percent of union workers and Hispanics 8.5 percent.
 Only 6.3 percent of private sector workers belong to a union versus 34.8 percent of public sector workers.

-To once again meet its full potential, America’s labor union movement must quickly adapt to the changing face of American work – which is becoming much more service oriented.
+To once again meet its full potential, America’s labor union movement must adapt quickly to the changing face of work – which is becoming much more service-oriented.
+The fight for fairness in education also mirrors broader labor struggles, as seen in debates over public money, private control within New Orleans’ charter school system.
 Many U.S. manufacturing jobs are thought to be gone forever.
 Employers like Amazon will be pushing back against organizing attempts by offering higher wages and better compensation packages.
 Gig economy workers are also seeking great protection.
 Even workers at a Buffalo, New York Starbucks launched an organizing campaign to combat what they called chronic under-staffing, a chaotic work environment, erratic hours and difficulty taking sick days.
 Currently Starbucks 8,000 corporate-owned U.S. stores are not unionized.

-Many New Orleanians who have traditionally labored in low-paying jobs with little career advancement.
-They now have the opportunity to be more selective as employers increasingly come to grips with the need to value and compensate workers.
-Today, workers are already winning.
-Unions say they can make members’ lives even better.
+Many New Orleanians who have traditionally labored in low-paying jobs with little career advancement now have the opportunity to be more selective as employers increasingly come to grips with the need to value and compensate workers.
+Today, unions say they can make members’ lives even better.

 Help Keep Big Easy Magazine Alive